plutopulp/rheo/docs/README.md

 - `download.queued` - When download is added to queue
 - `download.started` - When download begins
 - `download.progress` - Progress updates (includes speed metrics)
-- `download.completed` - When download finishes successfully
+- `download.completed` - Success (includes destination_path, elapsed_seconds, average_speed_bps, optional ValidationResult)
-- `download.failed` - When download fails
+- `download.failed` - Failure (includes ErrorInfo and optional ValidationResult for hash mismatches)
+- `download.skipped` - Skipped due to file-exists strategy (includes reason and destination_path)
+- `download.cancelled` - Cancelled by caller
 - `download.retrying` - Before retry attempt
+- `download.validating` - When hash validation starts (if configured)

-Events are emitted by workers and queue, automatically wired to tracker for state updates.
+Events are emitted by queue and workers, automatically wired to the tracker for state updates.
+Validation outcomes are embedded in completed/failed events via `ValidationResult`, and the tracker stores `destination_path` and validation results directly on `DownloadInfo`.

 **Note**: Direct event subscription API is being redesigned.
 Currently, use the tracker for state queries after downloads complete.
 Event subscription will be exposed through the manager in a future release.